Propelling the robotics revolution with embedded robotics consulting services.

 From warehouses to health care to delivery services, robots are augmenting traditional labor in ways only dreamed of just a few years ago.
 Different robots require different engineering to operate safely and efficiently.
 Mobile robots sense their environment, successfully navigate and must be ready for surprises — like a human coworker crossing their path.
 Manipulator bots must be able to safely grasp and move objects without either dropping or crushing them while also being aware of surroundings in order to avoid injury or product damage.

-Cardinal Peak brings a unique blend of hardware, RF communications, software and embedded expertise to every project, providing you with a single go-to source for unsurpassed robotic development.
+Cardinal Peak brings a unique blend of hardware, RF communications, software and IoT engineering expertise to every project, providing you with a single go-to source for unsurpassed robotic development.

 As an embedded robotics design firm, Cardinal Peak has helps customers with both robotic electronics hardware development and software design for robotic applications.

 Embedded Robotics Design Services FAQs